Tawse: Schools

-Scottish public (state) schools used the tawse to punish pupils of either sex on the palm of the outstretched hand.
+Scottish state (public) schools used the tawse to punish pupils of either sex on the palm of the outstretched hand.
 Pupils were usually instructed to hold out one hand, palm uppermost, supported by the other hand below, which made it difficult to move the hand away during the infliction of the strokes.
 It also ensured that the full force of each stroke was taken by the hand being strapped.
 The punishment was usually inflicted by the class teacher in front of the entire class, to act as a deterrent to others; sometimes by a designated teacher, such as the Deputy Headmaster, to whom the pupil was sent.

 This was wielded in primary as well as secondary schools for both trivial and serious offences, and girls got belted as well as boys.
 Nearly 6 in 10 girls were strapped in school.

 In Walsall and Gateshead, and in some schools in Manchester and Nottingham, students (mainly male) were tawsed on the seat of the trousers.

-Some Scottish private (independent) schools also used the tawse, such as Keil School and St Aloysius' College, Glasgow, but others such as Fettes College used the cane instead, as did most schools in England outside the north-east.
+Some Scottish private (independent) schools also used the tawse, such as Keil School.
+St Aloysius' College, Glasgow used the ferula, a thin strip of metal covered in rubber, but others such as Fettes College used the cane instead, as did most schools in England outside the north-east.

 In 1982, two Scottish mothers went to the European Court of Human Rights, who passed a judgment that parents had the right to refuse corporal punishment of a child.
 This judgement led indirectly to the use of the tawse (and all other forms of corporal punishment) being banned by law in UK state schools.
 The legislation came into force in 1987, but most Scottish local education authorities had already abolished it by the early 1980s.

 John J. Dick Leather Goods was a manufacturer in Lochgelly estimated to have made around 70% of tawses when they were used in schools.
 Original tawses sold for around £6 in 1982 but twenty years later, some collectors were paying hundreds of pounds each for rare items.